 Guibert, Joseph de

 Guillemets, Terri (1973- ).
-U.S. “quotation anthologist” who founded The Quote Garden website in 1998.
+American “quotation anthologist” who founded The Quote Garden website in 1998.
 In her own words: With a personal, heartfelt approach she shares inspiration and love of words with the world, “spreading quotatious joy” as she calls it.
 A curmudgeonesque optimist whose inner child will never grow up, she also enjoys nature, photography, cloudgazing, and family.

 Guiterman, Arthur